xxlong0/SparseNeuS/README.md

 - PyMCubes

 ### Dataset
 - DTU Training dataset.
 Please download the preprocessed DTU dataset provided by [MVSNet](https://drive.google.com/file/d/1eDjh-_bxKKnEuz5h-HXS7EDJn59clx6V/view).
+As stated in the paper, we preprocess the images to obtain the masks about the "black empty background" to remove image noises.
+The preprocessed masks can be downloaded [here](https://connecthkuhk-my.sharepoint.com/:u:/g/personal/xxlong_connect_hku_hk/EW_v7RA73HNEquScVtNJ34gB4hYlRfEatW4TOg086F0_Lg?e=3SKiif).
+Training without the masks will not be a problem, just ignore the "masks" in the dataloader.
 - DTU testing dataset.
 Since our target neural reconstruction with sparse views, we select two set of three images from the 15 testing scenes (same as [IDR](https://github.com/lioryariv/idr)) for evaluation.
 Download our prepared [testing dataset](https://connecthkuhk-my.sharepoint.com/:u:/g/personal/xxlong_connect_hku_hk/EU22HEv48nRLnnnliRvJNA0BILozsMLbhsnMQh1WZLY5kg?e=Lh7kWM).